 Don’t do or say anything that will cause him to mistrust you; never say anything bad about him.

 C. How can I Be My Husband’s Helper When He’s Such a Jerk?

 Ask God for the wisdom to become the helper He wants you to be.

 D. Three Types of Men and Ways to Adapt to Your Husband’s Type:

 E. Work on Becoming Best Friends with Your Husband.

-Another great book is Passionate Housewives Desperate for God by Jennie Chancey and Stacy McDonald.
+A great book is Passionate Housewives Desperate for God by Jennie Chancey and Stacy McDonald.
 Quote from pp. 114-15: